sandolkakos/unity-common-utilities/README.md

 # Common Utilities.

-Package with some common utilities.
+Package with some common utilities for Unity Game Engine.